FBI warning: Cybercriminals targeting online banking apps

 FBI foretells fraud free-for-all

-A new bulletin posted by the FBI’s online fraud team is warning Americans about the dangers they face from an increase in online banking scams.
-According to the Bureau, it expects malicious cyber actors will “attempt to exploit new mobile banking customers using a variety of techniques, including app-based banking trojans and fake banking .”
+A new bulletin posted by the FBI’s online fraud team is Americans about the dangers they face from an increase in online banking scams.
+According to the Bureau, it expects malicious cyber actors will “attempt to exploit new mobile banking customers using a variety of techniques, including app-based banking trojans and fake banking apps.”

 This may sound alarmist, but when you consider the fact that more people are banking online now than ever before, you can see why the FBI is acting urgently.
 According to CNBC, Fidelity National Information Services reported a 200% spike in mobile banking signups, which means there’s a host of new targets out there for scammers to take advantage of.